Skip advert

 Advertisement - Article continues below

-The biggest hurdle is the cost of another set of tyres, but if you spend a lot of time on the road, or live in a rural area, they could make the difference between making safe progress, getting stuck or even worse, having an accident.
+The biggest hurdle is the cost of an extra set of tyres.
+But if you plan to be on the road over winter, they could make the difference between making safe progress, getting stuck or even worse, having an accident.
 Of course, while your winter tyres are fitted, you’re not wearing out your regular tyres, so they should have to be replaced less often.
 It’s worth remembering that winter tyres will need storing in summer, and vice versa.

 Make sure to read our guide to winter tyres if you’re thinking of getting some.